cristianpana86/HierarchyBundle/README.md

 When writing this bundle I had in mind modelling a company hierarchy but it can be used also for other situations.
 The hierarchy is based on groups.
-The users are members of these groups having differend kind of role (mmanager, employee etc).
+The users are members of these groups having differend kind of role (manager, employee etc).